richardschoen/iforgit/rdiactions.md

 The IFORGITTMP filter is where you will go to view temporary information for iForGit source
 ![image](https://github.com/user-attachments/assets/b532f191-4e85-47d4-8970-3cb129ed364b)

-The following files can get created by the appropriate user actions:
+The following source members will get created in IFORGITTMP by the appropriate user actions:
 Git blame results for a source member after running Git Blame user action - ```gitblame.txt```
 Git log results for a source member after running Git Log user action - ```gitlog.txt```
 Git checkout results for a source member after running a Git checkout action - ```gitchkout.txt```